alix-tz/escriptorium-documentation/docs/users.md

 Not all users are allowed to send invitations.
 If you have that right, you will see "Invite" in the user menu on the top-right corner of the navigation bar, or be able to access `{base_url}/invite/`.

 The corresponding page contains a form where the recipient's information can be filled in.
 Only the email address is mandatory, other information are optional.
-When a user sends an invitation, they can associate the future user to a [Team](collaborate.md) <!-- todo: add link to anchor-->they already belong to.
+When a user sends an invitation, they can associate the future user to a [Team](collaborate.md#teams) they already belong to.

 ![Image: Demonstration of inviting a new user to a eScriptorium instance.](img/users/invite.gif "Demonstration of inviting a new user to a eScriptorium instance.")

-On the other side, the signup form looks like this:
+On the other side, the sign-up form looks like this:

 ![Image: The recipient's form for signing-up to eScriptorium.](img/users/signup_form.png "The recipient's form for signing-up to eScriptorium.")